adkelley/verified_fp_agda/README.md

        (shell-command-to-string "agda-mode locate")))
    ```

-3. Test your installation by opening [peano.agda]() in emacs.
-To run a check, type `C-c C-l` into emacs, or choose Load from the Agda menu.
+3. Test your installation by copying and opening [peano.agda](https://github.com/adkelley/verified_fp_agda/blob/master/peano.agda) in emacs.
+To run a check, type `C-c C-l` into emacs, or choose `Load` from the Agda menu.
 If your program checks correctly, there will be no error messages, no hole markers (yellow highlighting) and no orange-highlighted non-terminating sections.
 It should also say Agda: Checked at the bottom of the window, and you get syntax highlighting.
 If it all worked then congratulations!

 ## Code examples from the book